ComputationalIntelligenceGroup/gardenr/README.md

 Installation
 ------------

-You can use the `devtools` package to install `garnenr` from Github.
+You can use the `devtools` package to install `gardenr` from Github.

 ``` r
 devtools::install_github('ComputationalIntelligenceGroup/gardenr')